fox-lists/catalog-developer-surveys/README.md

 # list-developer-surveys <!-- omit from toc -->

-Data can drive better decisions.
-Here are deve;p[er surveys that gather particular data about particular developers.
+Here are developer surveys that gather particular data about particular developers.

 ## Contents <!-- omit from toc -->